MapBBCode/mapbbcode/API.md

 All methods return nothing.

-* `setStrings( <Object> strings )`: Replaces strings with provided translations.
+* `setStrings( <Object> strings )`: replaces strings with provided translations.
 See `strings/English.js` for default values.
-* `show( <HTMLElement/String> div, <String/HTMLElement> bbcode )`: Creates a map inside a given element (can be referenced by id) for given bbcode. can be extracted from an HTML element: it can be in `bbcode` or `value` attributes, or inside it.
+* `show( <HTMLElement/String> div, <String/HTMLElement> bbcode )`: creates a map inside a given element (can be referenced by id) for given bbcode. can be extracted from an HTML element: it can be in `bbcode` or `value` attributes, or inside it.
-* `editor( <HTMLElement/String> div, <String/HTMLTextArea> bbcode, <Function> callback, context )`: Creates an editor in the given panel, possibly pre-initialized with bbcode.
+* `editor( <HTMLElement/String> div, <String/HTMLTextArea> bbcode, callback, context )`: creates an editor in the given panel, possibly pre-initialized with bbcode.
 The latter is either a string or a textarea, in latter case caret position is taken into account, and the code is replaced after applying changes.
     Returns an object `{ <L.Map> map, close(), getBBCode(), updateBBCode( <String/HTMLTextArea bbcode ) }` which can be used to control the editor when it is opened.
 Calls `callback` when "Apply" or "Cancel" buttons are clicked, with a single parameter of new bbcode.
-* `editorWindow( <String/HTMLTextArea> bbcode, <Function> callback, context )`: Opens a new window with an editor for given bbcode (see `editor()`).
+* `editorWindow( <String/HTMLTextArea> bbcode, callback, context )`: opens a new window with an editor for given bbcode (see `editor()`).
 Does not return anything.

 ## Options